Applied AI

 Given the cross-border nature of New York and Toronto collaboration, data governance must be robust.
 Key practices include:

-• Access controls and least privilege: enforce role-based access to sensitive datasets and outputs.
+• Access controls and least privilege: enforce role-based access to sensitive datasets and outputs

-• Auditability: maintain complete, immutable logs of data provenance, model versions, and experiment configurations.
+• Auditability: maintain complete, immutable logs of data provenance, model versions, and experiment configurations

 Agentic workflows and modeling approaches

-• Agent-based modeling for residents, developers, and planners to capture adaptive responses to zoning changes.
+• Agent-based modeling for residents, developers, and planners to capture adaptive responses

 Tooling and platforms